danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

 I filled out something like this:

-> In the first iteration, I want to schedule post from a collection of quotes and images with quotes printed onto them.
+> I want to schedule post from a collection of quotes and images with quotes printed onto them.
->
-> Later, I plan to also 'auto-like' when users re-tweet or quote-re-tweet.
 >
 > I'm making this bot as a learning experience with python and writing each step of the process.